 Extracted from organic coconuts, Viva Natural Organic Extra Virgin Coconut Oil is one of the best coconut oil brands that can be applied physically, as well as, used orally to get rid of fleas.

 It is rich in nutrients and is a perfect choice to use on dogs and cats.
 It is non-GMO, gluten-free, and rich in taste.
-If using on dogs, it works perfectly against fleas, ticks, allergies, infections, and whatnot.
-Many dog parents admitted that they used a little amount of this coconut oil to brush their dog’s teeth, and their dog didn’t resist because of its wonderful taste.
+If used on dogs, it works perfectly against fleas, ticks, allergies, infections, and whatnot.
+Many dog parents admitted that they used a little amount of this coconut oil to brush their dog’s teeth, and their dogs didn’t resist because of its wonderful taste.

 So, if you are looking for 100% organic coconut oil for dogs to treat fleas, skin allergies, and other infections, Viva Naturals Organic Extra Virgin Coconut Oil is the right choice for you.

 Oral ingestion of coconut oil improves the dog’s cost health, gut health, and skin health, and it also aids in weight loss if the dog is obese.
 Apart from the beneficial properties of coconut oil treating flea infestation, it also has positive effects on:

 Coconut oil as pest repellent:

 Coconut oil can also be used for many other purposes and one of them is its usage as a pest repellent.
 The safest pest repellent can be made of coconut oil by mixing it with:

 Tea tree oil